 11. “You’ve been a great help.”

 - Explanation & Nuance: A clear, direct, and positive acknowledgement of someone’s useful contribution.
-It confirms that their actions were effective and made a real, practical difference.

 - Tone: Direct, Appreciative, Clear.